-Problem types include: join result unknown (JRU), separate result unknown (SRU), part-part-whole whole unknown (PPW-WU)
+Problem types include: join result unknown (JRU), separate result unknown (SRU), join change unknown (JCU), separate change unknown (SCU), part-part-whole whole unknown (PPW-WU) and part-part-whole both parts unknown (PPW-PPU)

-- K.OA.A.2 Solve real-world problems that involve addition and subtraction within 10 (e.g., by using objects or drawings to represent the problem) - → K.OA.A.1 Represent addition and subtraction using objects, fingers, mental images, drawings, sounds (e.g., claps), acting out situations, verbal explanations, expressions (e.g., 2+3), or equations (e.g., 2+3 = )
+- ★ K.OA.A.2 Solve real-world problems that involve addition and subtraction within 10 (e.g., by using objects or drawings to represent the problem) - → K.OA.A.1 Represent addition and subtraction using objects, fingers, mental images, drawings, sounds (e.g., claps), acting out situations, verbal explanations, expressions (e.g., 2+3), or equations (e.g., 2+3 =)

 Note: K.OA.A.1 Expressions and equations are not required but are recommended by the end of Kindergarten.

-Formal assessment begins in 2nd quarter.
-Q1 Expectation: explore problem solving using objects, fingers, mental images, sounds, acting out situations.
+Q3 Expectation: represent problem solving using objects, fingers, mental images, sounds, acting out situations, and drawings.

-★ K.OA.A.3 Use objects or drawings to decompose (break apart) numbers less than or equal to 10 into pairs in more than one way, and record each decomposition (part) by a drawing or an equation (e.g., 5 = 2 + 3 and 5 = 4 + 1) Q1 Expectation: decompose numbers up to 5 using objects Note: K.OA.A.3 Students should see equations and be encouraged to recognize that the two parts make the whole.
-However, writing equations is not required.
+- ★ K.OA.A.3 Use objects or drawings to decompose (break apart) numbers less than or equal to 10 into pairs in more than one way, and record each decomposition (part) by a drawing or an equation (e.g., 5 = 2 + 3 and 5 = 4 + 1) Q3 Expectation: decompose numbers up to 10 using objects and drawings